 Do you have all the required key managerial skills to manage your company?
 Can you be a good manager with all the essential management skills necessary for you and your company?

 Business owners are entrepreneurs until they become managers.
 When they become managers, they will feel frustrated because they need to deal with new problems – managerial problems.
-When you start your business, in large part, you will need entrepreneurial skills.
-But, as your company starts growing, there is a need for more formalization.

 Formalization inside your company requires more managerial skills, training, and development.
-Such an expansion will require different people management skills and capabilities across the company.
+Such an expansion will require different management skills and capabilities across the company.
 So, this is the right time to change yourself and your company’s operations.

 Why Will You Need Managerial Skills?

-Being a good manager is difficult because you will need managerial competencies.
+Being a good manager is difficult because you will need some managerial competencies.
 People with the right competencies and key management skills will move from the bottom to the top levels.

-What Are Managerial Skills?
+What Are Management Skills?

 Management skills definition: the knowledge and ability of the individuals in a managerial position to fulfill specific management activities or tasks.